For questions contact:

 Dr. Odin Jurkowski, Chair

-This advanced program is designed for students who have already earned their master’s degree in educational technology, education, or a related field.
+This entirely online advanced program is designed for students who have already earned their master’s degree in educational technology, education, or a related field.
 Founded in 2012 the program prepares teachers, educators, and others within education and training to enhance their understanding of incorporating technology into the educational environment and provide the tools and skills to find, utilize, and conduct research to advance their own use of educational technology.
 The EdS is the highest degree awarded by UCM.

 EdS in Educational Technology

 (30 hrs minimum)

 *Curriculum changes are implemented with each academic year.
 If you are in an older catalog it may look slightly different.
 Additionally, if you find that you would rather follow the current program instead of an older version we can substitute classes as needed.
 Contact your advisor if you are interested.

 The degree is entirely online assuming you choose online electives.
 The required INST courses are only offered online.
 Students can complete the degree from a distance.
 See the Course Schedules to the right for more details.